 The picture above was taken May 2018.
 I was about 4 months pregnant at that time and I had edges.
 There weren’t super thick but I had some.

 Below is a picture of me back in January 2019.
-I had to really finesse my edges to make it appear like they were still there.
-I used edge control, gel, and mousse to hold my edges in place.
+I really tried to finesse my edges to make it appear as if they were still there.
+The items that I used were edge control, gel, and mousse to hold my edges in place.
 I even tried to use a longer piece of hair by my hairline to fake baby hair.

 I was embarrassed by my postpartum hair loss

-I was extremely embarrassed in the beginning stages of my postpartum hair loss.
-I felt like I had to walk around explaining that “I just had a baby and that’s why I don’t have edges” even when people probably weren’t and still aren’t paying that much attention to it.
+In the beginning, I was extremely embarrassed about my postpartum hair loss.
+In my mind, I had to walk around explaining that “I just had a baby and that’s why I don’t have edges” even when people probably weren’t and still aren’t paying that much attention to it.
 (I didn’t actually go about my day saying that lol.)